 Commercial new construction performance program

-To help build a healthier future for British Columbia, this program encourages designing and constructing buildings for high energy performance beyond the minimum levels required by the BC Building Code.
-Using the new BC Energy Step Code, you can decide how to achieve the energy efficiency goals of your project and, as a result, reduce energy use and greenhouse gas emissions, save money and increase occupant comfort.
+We’re rethinking how we use energy and lower our customers’ greenhouse gas emissions, including encouraging the design and construction of buildings for energy performance beyond the minimum levels required by the BC Building Code.
+Using the BC Energy Step Code, you can decide how to achieve the energy efficiency goals of your project while saving costs, reducing energy use and emissions and increasing occupant comfort.

 - The project must be located in a FortisBC natural gas and/or electricity service area, including municipal utilities of Grand Forks, Penticton, Summerland and Nelson Hydro.